Peg Perego YPSI Stroller Review & Video

 Overall, we loved testing the YPSI and thought it was fun, smooth, and versatile!

 No stroller is perfect (or we're just really picky!), so we always have some gripes!

-There are some small things that could be helpful with this stroller, such as a cup holder (for parents and/or children), and storage pockets (for keys, phone).
-From what we understand, the stroller is also only compatible with Peg Perego infant car seats such as the 4-35 Nido, but not with others (e.g., by Britax, Chicco, Graco).
+There are some small things that could be helpful with this stroller, such as a cup holder (for parents and/or children), and storage pockets (for keys, phones).
+From what we understand, the stroller is also only compatible with Peg Perego infant car seats such as the 4-35 Nido, but not with others (e.g., by Britax, Chicco, and Graco).

 It could also be a bit lighter through some material updates, though 22.5 pounds isn't terrible.